astronomer/docs/learn/airflow-datasets.md

 :::note Listening for dataset changes

-As of Airflow 2.8, you can use [listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) to enable Airflow to notify you when certain dataset events occur.
+As of Airflow 2.8, you can use [listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) to enable Apache Airflow® to notify you when certain dataset events occur.
 There are two listener hooks for the following events:

 - on_dataset_created
 - on_dataset_changed